STAR Kids Program Support Unit Operational Procedures Handbook

 • Form H2065-D; and

-• Document all contacts with the IDD waiver program staff, member, LAR or MCO and any delays; and
+• document all contacts with the IDD waiver program staff, member, LAR or MCO and any delays; and

-• Close the HEART record.
+• close the HEART record.

-• Manually generate Form 2442, Notification of Interest List Release Closure;
+• manually generate Form 2442, Notification of Interest List Release Closure;

-• Mail Form 2442 and Appendix XX to the individual or LAR;
+• mail Form 2442 and Appendix XX to the individual or LAR;

-• Document and close the HEART record.
+• document and close the HEART record.

-The MCO must upload Form H3676, Section B, to TxMedCentral within two business days if the applicant fails to meet any MDCP eligibility criteria other than Medicaid financial eligibility.
-PSU staff must complete the following activities for an applicant whose MDCP eligibility is denied or who declined MDCP:
+The MCO must upload Form H3676, Section B, to the MCOHub within two business days if the applicant fails to meet any MDCP eligibility criteria other than Medicaid financial eligibility.
+PSU staff may accept Form H2067-MC as notification of a denial.
+However, PSU staff must document in the HEART case record that Form H3676, Section B, was not received when Form H2065-D was generated, if applicable.

 3430 Transfer from MDCP to Another Medicaid Waiver Program